-Using the unit pricing method, contractors start by breaking down total labor costs into individual “units” such as hours, days, or weeks.
+Using the unit pricing method, subcontractors start by breaking down total labor costs into individual “units” such as hours, days, or weeks.
 Specific units of work are then assigned a fixed cost per unit of labor, such as price per hour or price per square foot.
 In practice, this will result in a base rate for labor that will reflect the cost per hour for all workers to complete a task; for example, what is the cost per hour to build a 200-foot fence; what is the cost for your team to pour a cubic foot of concrete?

 Using unit pricing a contractor will calculate labor costs by multiplying the hourly rate, or unit price, by the amount of time that it takes to complete one unit of work.
 For example, if a project task involves refinishing a kitchen floor at an hourly rate of $35 per laborer, and it’s estimated that it will take one worker 5 hours to complete the task, the contractor can assume it will cost approximately $175 to refinish the floor.
 From here, material costs can be factored in to arrive at a total cost.
 Although an imperfect method, it can be great for estimating the cost of repetitive tasks in which you can reasonably estimate the time it will take to complete, such as pouring a specific amount of concrete or painting a wall.

 The square foot method, as the name suggests, is a method of estimating costs based on the square footage of the area to be worked.
 This is calculated by multiplying the total square footage of the project by the labor rate per square foot.
 This involves estimating the cost of labor and materials needed to complete the job within a certain area and then multiplying that cost by the total square footage of the entire project.
 This method is preferred by contractors who want to use historical data to quickly arrive at a rough estimate during the early stages of project planning.